AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_unity.md

 ## v1.1.0

+v1.1.0 was released on February 28, 2023.

 #### New features

 - Upgrades the native platforms `iOS` and `Android` that the Unity platform depends on to v1.1.0.
-- Adds the function of managing custom chat room attributes.
+- Adds the function of managing custom chat room attributes to implement functions like seat control and synchronization in voice chatrooms.
 - Adds the `ChatManager#GetConversationsFromServerWithPage` method to allow users to get the conversation list from the server with pagination.
-- Adds the `Message#Priority` attribute to implement the chat room message priority function.
+- Adds the `Message#Priority` attribute to implement the chat room message priority function to ensure that high-priority messages are dealt with first.
 - Adds the `ChatManager#RemoveMessagesFromServer` method to allow users to delete messages on the server in a unidirectional way.

 #### Improvements